pytorch/pytorch/.github/scripts/README.md

 .github/regenerate.sh
 ```

+### Adding a new generated binary workflow

+New generated binary workflows can be added in the `.github/scripts/generate_ci_workflows.py` script.
+You can reference
+examples from that script in order to add the workflow to the stream that is relevant to what you particularly
+care about.

+Different parameters can be used to acheive different goals, i.e. running jobs on a cron, running only on trunk, etc.

 #### ciflow (trunk)

 The label `ciflow/trunk` can be used to run `trunk` only workflows.
 This is especially useful if trying to re-land a PR that was